 Urothelial cells (or transitional cells).
 These cells make up the tissue that lines the inside of the bladder.
 This is called the urothelium.
 Cancer in this area is called urothelial carcinoma or transitional cell carcinoma (TCC).
 This is the most common type of bladder cancer.

-Even rarer are cancers such as lymphoma, sarcoma, and small cell carcinoma can start in the bladder.
+Very rarely, cancers such as lymphoma, sarcoma, and small cell carcinoma can start in the bladder.

 Subtypes of transitional cell carcinomas

-TCCs may also be described as being either papillary or flat:
+Transitional cell carcinomas (TCCs) may also be described as being either papillary or flat: